Neurokraken/Neurokraken-book/_sources/modes.md

-# Keyboard and Agent Mode
+# Keyboard and Agent Mode Examples

 ## using agents